 - Negative testing will make more confidence to the client before going live.

-- Negative testing in some cases becomes a waste of time and energy.
+- In Software Engineering, Negative testing in some cases becomes a waste of time and energy.
 In many cases, there is no need for excessive negative testing.
-For example, if an application is created for a single person use, then we don't have to consider the case that 100 user uses the system at a time.
-So deciding conditions in negative test cases is very important.
+For example, if an application is created for single person use, then we don't have to consider the case that 100 user uses the system at a time.
+So deciding conditions in negative test cases are very important.
 There will be times where we don't have to do negative testing on a particular system.
-If we do negative testing on a

 - Require skilled and experienced people to create negative test cases.

-- To client negative testing is another thing that cause unnecessary delay in release and cost adder.
+- To the client, negative testing is another thing that causes unnecessary delay in release and cost adder.

-- Chance that team spends more time and energy on negative testing.
+- A chance that a team spends more time and energy on negative testing.
 There is a chance that testers spend a lot of time and energy in negative testing that results in a lower concentration in positive testing.